justindmartin/Starbucks-Card-Class/README.md

 Starbucks-Card-Class
 ====================

-This is a PHP class that I wrote which allows you to perform different tasks on your Starbucks card.
+This is a PHP class that allows you to perform different tasks on your Starbucks card.

+*The class itself is in the classes directory
+*The examples are in the examples directory